 Company/ Organization Position/Relationship Period of Service Asian Alliance Holdings and Development Corp.
-Director November 1995 to present Cityland Development Corporation Director December 2017 to present Bank of the Orient Director May 1993 to Present
+Director November 1995 to present Cityland Development Corporation Director December 2017 to present

 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Paxys, Inc., as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations and other SEC issuances.